Telegram Bridge

 (inside daemon) (JSON-RPC 2.0)

-- Threading: Telegram replies map to Thrum
+Threading: Telegram replies map to Thrum reply_to on the matching thread,

 The bridge is isolated — it connects via the public WebSocket RPC interface and never imports internal daemon packages.